codacy/docs/docs/codacy-api/obtaining-code-quality-metrics-for-files.md

 ---
-description: Example of how to obtain code quality metrics for a subset of files in a repository.
+description: Example of how to obtain code quality metrics for a subset of the files in a repository.
 ---

-# Obtaining code quality metrics for a subset of files
+# Obtaining code quality metrics for files

 If you're managing your source code using a monorepo strategy you may want to generate separate code quality reports for the files that belong to each component or project in your repository.